DefangLabs/defang-docs/docs/concepts/secrets.md

 ---
-title: Secrets
+title: Sensitive Config
-description: Secrets are a way to securely store sensitive information such as API keys, passwords, and other credentials.
+description: Config is a way to securely store sensitive information such as API keys, passwords, and other credentials.
 sidebar_position: 250
 ---